Srivasu-U/Compiler/Notes/v4-Notes.md

 ![letStack](/Notes/assets/letStack.png)

 - Within the VM, a slice is used as a "global store" with the operands from `OpSetGlobal` and `OpGetGlobal` as indices
-    - Execution of `OpSetGlobal` -> pop topmost elem, save in global store at the index of the operand
+    - Execution of `OpSetGlobal` -> pop topmost elem, save in global store at the index of the operand.
+Works in tandem with `*ast.LetStatement`
-    - Execution of `OpGetGlobal` -> Retrieve using index operand and push on to stack
+    - Execution of `OpGetGlobal` -> Retrieve using index operand and push on to stack.
+Works in tandem with `*ast.Identifier`
+- Both the stack and global store are slices for index-based accessing, and no overhead during the accessing

 ### Symbol tables
 - When compiling say `let x = 33;`, we assign a unique number to `x` because the operands to our opcodes can only be numbers and we cannot just pass `x` to be converted into bytecode